-- 4. Loan Amount The total amount you borrow each academic year cannot be more than the cost of attendance minus any financial aid that has been or will be awarded for the period of enrollment for which the loan is intended.
-The school determines the cost of attendance using federal guidelines. - 5.
-Use of Loan Money The loan money you borrow may only be used to pay educational expenses (e.g., tuition, room, board, books) for yourself (if you are a graduate or professional student borrower), or for the dependent undergraduate student (if you are a parent borrower) at the school that certified your eligibility.
-If you accept this loan, eligibility for other student assistance may be affected. - 6.
-Origination Fee and Federal Default Fee Federal law requires an origination fee and a federal default fee for each loan made under the MPN.
+4. Loan Amount - The total amount you borrow each academic year cannot be more than the cost of attendance minus any financial aid that has been or will be awarded for the period of enrollment for which the loan is intended.
+The school determines the cost of attendance using federal guidelines.

+5. Use of Loan Money - The loan money you borrow may only be used to pay educational expenses (e.g., tuition, room, board, books) for yourself (if you are a graduate/professional student borrower), or for the dependent undergraduate student (if you are a parent borrower) at the school that certified your eligibility.
+If you accept this loan, eligibility for other student assistance may be affected.

+6. Origination Fee and Federal Default Fee - Federal law requires an origination fee and a federal default fee for each loan made under this MPN.
 (Before July 1, 2006, the federal default fee was called a guarantee fee or insurance premium.)
-The law specifies the maximum amount of each fee and authorizes both fees to be deducted from your loan amount. - 7.
-Change of Status or Address You must tell the school and/or your lender if you or your dependent student stops attending school, no longer attends school on at least a half-time basis, or transfers to another school.
-You must also tell your lender any time you change your address, telephone number, e-mail address, name (e.g., maiden name to married name) or employer, or if the address or telephone number of your employer changes at any time. - 8.
-Repayment You must repay the full loan amount, and all interest on your loan, generally within 10 years.
+The law specifies the maximum amount of each fee and authorizes both fees to be deducted from your loan amount.
+If you cancel or repay all or part of your loan within 120 days of the day your lender sends your loan money to the school, your origination and federal default fees will be canceled or reduced.

+7. Change of Status or Address - You must tell the school and/or your lender if you or your dependent student stop attending school, no longer attend school on at least a half-time basis, or transfer to another school.
+You must also tell your lender any time you change your address, telephone number, e-mail address, name (e.g., maiden name to married name) or employer, or if the address or telephone number of your employer changes.

+8. Repayment - You must repay the full loan amount, and all interest on your loan, generally within 10 years.
 The repayment period for your loan begins on the date of the final disbursement.
-Unless payments are deferred, your first payment will be due within 60 days of your final disbursement.
-(See Item 12 of this Disclosure for deferment information.)
+Your first payment will be due within 60 days of your final disbursement.
+(If you are a graduate or professional student, you may defer making payments while you are attending school at least half time.)
 You must make payments according to the schedule provided by your lender.
-Your lender will give you the choice of a Standard Repayment Plan, a Graduated Repayment Plan, an Income-Sensitive Repayment Plan or, if you are eligible, an Extended Repayment Plan.
-Effective July 1, 2009, if you are a graduate or professional student Federal PLUS Loan borrower and if you are eligible, you may also choose an Income-Based Repayment Plan under which your monthly payment will be based on your income during any period when you are experiencing a partial financial hardship.
-(Parent Federal PLUS Loan borrowers are not eligible for the Income-Based Repayment Plan.)
-You may request to change your repayment plan at any time, but your lender may limit you to one such change each year.
+Your lender will give you the choice of a Standard Repayment Plan, Graduated Repayment Plan, Income-Sensitive Repayment Plan or, if you are eligible, an Extended Repayment Plan.
+You may request a change to your repayment plan at any time, but your lender may limit you to one change in your repayment plan each year.
 These plans are designed to give you flexibility in meeting your repayment obligation.
 You may make loan payments before they are required, or in amounts greater than required, at any time without penalty.
-When you pay back your loan in full, the current loan holder may send you a notice telling you that you have paid off your loan instead of returning the original MPN.
+When you pay back your loan in full, the current holder does not have to send you the original MPN but may instead send you a notice telling you that you have paid off your loan.
 You should keep this notice in a safe place.